stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 ## Other MongoDB libraries

-Don't worry if you don't use mongoose, CASL also provide `toMongoQuery` function which builds MongoDB query from abilities.
+Don't worry if you use another MongoDB library, `@casl/mongoose` also exports `toMongoQuery` function which builds MongoDB query from abilities.
 It accepts only 1 argument which is an array of ability rules.

 ```js
 const { toMongoQuery } = require('@casl/mongoose')